1-11 of 11

 Published: 1 January 1995

-...Adrian Bird; Peri Tate; Xinsheng Nan; Javier Campoy; Richard Meehan; Sally Cross; Susan Tweedie; Jillian Charlton; Donald Macleod SUMMARY We have been studying the evolution and function of DNA methylation in vertebrate animals using three related approaches.
+...Adrian Bird; Peri Tate; Xinsheng Nan; Javier Campoy; Richard Meehan; Sally Cross; Susan Tweedie; Jillian Charlton; Donald Macleod ABSTRACT We have been studying the evolution and function of DNA methylation in vertebrate animals using three related approaches.
 The first is to further characterise...

 Journal Articles